Purpose and Values

-The Logistic Hub at Levanella, in Tuscany, is the focal point of a major restructuring project regarding the logistics system for finished products.
+The Logistics Hub at Levanella, in Tuscany, is the focal point of a major restructuring project regarding the logistics system for finished products.
 It was designed by architect Guido Canali to respect the environment and promote the wellbeing of workers with the planting of peripheral trees, artificial dunes, roof gardens, glass walls and walkways.

 The building, in which the quality control for clothing is carried out, is now active and it is completely independent from the main structure, to assure the highest quality level of each garment.
 The project has also focused closely on energy efficiency, providing a cutting-edge example of excellence in the Group’s industrial structure: the complex is equipped with an air conditioning system based on geothermal energy and bringing together the latest technologies in an effective way to care for and preserve the environment.
 Each building is equipped with photovoltaic panels and LED lighting.